paldepind/composable.el/README.md

 entire line but due to <kbd>.</kbd> only the end of the marked region is used.

-Similairly <kbd>C-w h</kbd> will kill one paragraph from beginning to end.
+Similarly <kbd>C-w h</kbd> will kill one paragraph from beginning to end.
 But <kbd>C-w , h</kbd> will kill one paragraph backwards and
 <kbd>C-w . h</kbd> will kill one paragraph forward.